sss273/Genetic-Algorithm-Stochastic-Hill-Climbing-Sentiment-Analysis/Scheduling/README.md

-*Data: test files are in test folder and they are in text format.
+<h1>Data: test files are in test folder and they are in text format.
 -the first line: n (number of tasks)
 -next n lines: <name of task> <entry time> <processing time> <deadline>